dwavesystems/dwave-ocean-sdk/docs/examples/multi_gate.rst

 .. [#]

   The code below can take several minutes to run.
-Uncommenting the print statements lets you view the execution's progress.
-Note that if you have already executed a submission with :class:`~dwave.system.samplers.DWaveCliqueSampler`, your cache might need to be cleared with the :func:`minorminer.busclique.busgraph_cache.clear_all_caches` function.
+Uncommenting the print statement lets you view the execution's progress.
+Note that if you have already used :class:`~dwave.system.samplers.DWaveCliqueSampler`, your cache might need to be cleared with the :func:`minorminer.busclique.busgraph_cache.clear_all_caches` function to measure the initial calculation time.

   >>> import time
   >>> import networkx as nx